December 1, 2021Inventory

 However, if your forecasting is not accurate you can risk underestimating your stock levels which results in stock-outs, lost sales and in some cases, lost customers.

-Overestimating is a risk as well, as this may leave you with excess stock that ties up your cash flow and is at risk of wasted stock if you deal with perishables.
+Overestimating is also a risk.
+This may leave you with excess stock that ties up your cash flow and is at risk of wasted stock if you deal with perishables.

 By improving your forecasting you eliminate these risks.
 Looking into systems such as DEAR and Unleashed can make all the difference for your business forecasting.